 Call an ambulance if you're injured.
 The TAC covers all classes of registered motorbikes, including injuries that occur off-road.

-- Rock slides, loose gravel, oil, diesel, water across the road and wildlife.
+- Watch for rock slides, loose gravel, oil, diesel, water across the road and wildlife.

-- When cornering, the most important factor is to enter at a safe speed for your ability.
+- When cornering, the most important factor is to enter at a safe speed.

 - Be prepared to judge a safe speed entering extreme road cambers, double apexes and double back corners.